 By this time the movement had spread into every part of the Union, and, notwithstanding that its adherents were abused as impostors or dupes, that they were in several cases expelled from colleges and churches, were confined as lunatics, and that the whole thing was "explained" over and over again, it has continued to spread up to the present hour.
 The secret of this appears to have been, that the explanations given never applied to the phenomena continually occurring, and of which there were numerous witnesses.
-A medium was raised in the air in a crowded room in full daylight. ("Modern American Spiritualism," p.
-279.)
+A medium was raised in the air in a crowded room in full daylight (Modern American Spiritualism, p.
+279).
 A scientific sceptic prepared a small portable apparatus, by which he could produce an instantaneous illumination; and, taking it to a dark séance at which numerous musical instruments were played, suddenly lighted up the room while a large drum was being violently beaten, in the certain expectation of revealing the impostor to the whole company.
 But what they all saw was the drumstick itself beating the drum, with no human being near it.
-It struck a few more blows, then rose into the air and descended gently on to the shoulder of a lady.
-(Same work, p.
-337.)
-At Toronto, Canada, in a well-lighted room, an accompaniment to a song was played on a closed and locked piano.
-(Same work, p.
-463.)
-Communications were given in raised letters on the arm of an ignorant servant girl, who often could not read them.
-They sometimes appeared while she was at her household work, and after being read by her master or mistress, would disappear.
-(Same work, p.
-196.)
+It struck a few more blows, then rose into the air and descended gently on to the shoulder of a lady (same work, p.
+337).
+At Toronto, Canada, in a well-lighted room, an accompaniment to a song was played on a closed and locked piano (same work, p.
+463).
+Communications were given in raised letters on the arm of an ignorant servant-girl, who often could not read them.
+They sometimes appeared while she was at her household work, and after being read by her master or mistress, would disappear (same work, p.
+196).
 Letters closed in any number of envelopes, sealed up or even pasted together over the whole of the written surface, were read and answered by certain mediums in whom this special power was developed.
-It mattered not what language the letters were written in; and it is upon record that letters in German, Greek, Hebrew, Arabic, Chinese, French, Welsh, and Mexican, have been correctly answered in the corresponding languages by a medium who knew none of them.
-(Judge Edmonds' "Letters on Spiritualism," pp. 59-103, Appendix.)
+It mattered not what language the letters were written in; and it is upon record that letters in German, Greek, Hebrew, Arabic, Chinese, French, Welsh, and Mexican have been correctly answered in the corresponding languages by a medium who knew none of them (Judge Edmonds' Lettres on "piritualism, pp. 59-103, Appendix).
 Other mediums drew portraits of deceased persons whom they had never known or heard of.
-Others healed diseases.
-But those who helped most to spread the belief were, perhaps, the trance speakers, who, in eloquent and powerful language, developed the principles and the uses of Spiritualism; answered objections; spread abroad a knowledge of the phenomena, and thus induced sceptics to inquire into the facts; and inquiry was almost invariably followed by conversion.
-Having repeatedly listened to three of these speakers who have visited this country, I can bear witness that they fully equal, and not unfrequently surpass, our best orators and preachers; whether in finished eloquence, in close and logical argument, or in the readiness with which appropriate and convincing replies are made to all objectors.
-They are also remarkable for the perfect courtesy and sauvity of their manner, and for the extreme patience and gentleness with which they meet the most violent opposition and the most unjust accusations.
+Others healed diseases. those who helped most to spread the belief were perhaps the trance speakers, who, in eloquent and powerful language, developed the principles and the uses of Spiritualism, answered objections, spread abroad a knowledge of the phenomena, and thus induced sceptics to inquire into the facts; and inquiry was almost invariably followed by conversion.
+Having repeatedly listened to three of these speakers who have visited this country, I can bear witness that they fully equal, and not unfrequently surpass, our best orators and preachers, whether in finished eloquence, in close and logical argument, or in the readiness with which appropriate and convincing replies are made to all objectors.
+They are also remarkable for the perfect courtesy and suavity of their manner, and for the extreme patience and gentleness with which they meet the most violent opposition and the most unjust accusations.

 Men of the highest rank and greatest ability became convinced by these varied phenomena.
-No amount of education, of legal, medical, or scientific training, were proof against the overwhelming force of the facts, whenever these facts were systematically and perseveringly inquired into.
-The number of Spiritualists in the Union is, according to those who have the best means of judging, from eight to eleven millions.\ This is the estimate of Judge Edmonds, who has had extensive correspondence on the subject with every part of the United States.
-The Hon.
-R. D. Owen, who has also had great opportunities of knowing the facts, considers it to be approximately correct; and it is affirmed by the editors of the "Year Book of Spiritualism," for
+No amount of education, of legal, medical, or scientific training, was proof against the overwhelming force of the facts, whenever these facts were systematically and perseveringly inquired into.
+The number of spiritualists in the Union is, according to those who have the best means of judging, from eight to eleven millions.1 This was the estimate of Judge